Open-Source-Community/iusegit/README.md

 # iusegit

-This is a project that acts as an exercise to help OSCians and non-OSCians learn git/github.<br/>
+This is a challenge that acts as an exercise to help OSCians and non-OSCians learn git/github.<br/>
-Anybody can add his name to this project as an exercise to using git/github.<br/>
+The challenge is to add your name in the list below.

 Take this quick interactive tutorial: http://try.github.io/ <br/>